FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

 status: draft
 ---

 Nowadays, Spark surely is one of the most prevalent technologies in the fields of data science and big data.
-Luckily, even though it's developed in Scala and runs in the Java Virtual Machine (JVM), it comes with Python bindings also known as [PySpark][], whose API was heavily influenced by [Pandas][].
-With respect to the functionality modern PySpark has about the same functionality as Pandas when it comes to typical ETL and data wrangling, e.g. groupby, aggregations and so on.
+Luckily, even though it is developed in Scala and runs in the Java Virtual Machine (JVM), it comes with Python bindings also known as [PySpark][], whose API was heavily influenced by [Pandas][].
+With respect to functionality, modern PySpark has about the same capabilities as Pandas when it comes to typical ETL and data wrangling, e.g. groupby, aggregations and so on.
 As a general rule of thumb, one should consider an alternative to Pandas whenever the data set has more than 10,000,000 rows which, depending on the number of columns and data types, translates to about 5-10 GB of memory usage.
-At that point PySpark might be an option for you that does the job but of course there are others like for instance [Dask][] which won't be addressed in this post.
+At that point PySpark might be an option for you that does the job, but of course there are others like for instance [Dask][] which won't be addressed in this post.

 If you are new to Spark, one important thing to note is that Spark has two remarkable features besides its programmatic data wrangling capabilities.
 One is that Spark comes with SQL as an alternative way of defining queries and the other is [Spark MLlib][] for machine learning.
-Both topics are beyond the scope of this post but should be considered if you are considering PySpark as an alternative to Pandas and scikit-learn for larger data sets.
+Both topics are beyond the scope of this post but should be taken into account if you are considering PySpark as an alternative to Pandas and scikit-learn for larger data sets.

 But enough praise for PySpark, there are still some ugly sides as well as rough edges to it and we want to address some of them here, of course, in a constructive way.
-First of all, due to its young age, PySpark lacks quite some features in contrast to Pandas, for example in areas such as reshaping/pivoting or time series.
+First of all, due to its relatively young age, PySpark lacks some features that Pandas provides, for example in areas such as reshaping/pivoting or time series.
-Also, it is not as straightforward as in Pandas to use advanced mathematical functions from SciPy within PySpark.
+Also, it is not as straightforward to use advanced mathematical functions from SciPy within PySpark.
-Sooner or later, you walk into a scenario where you want to apply some Pandas or SciPy operations to parts of your distributed data frame in PySpark.
+That's why sooner or later, you might walk into a scenario where you want to apply some Pandas or SciPy operations to your data frame in PySpark.
-Unfortunately, there is no built-in mechanism for applying Pandas transformations to PySpark dataframes.
+Unfortunately, there is no built-in mechanism for using Pandas transformations in PySpark.
 In fact, this requires a lot of boilerplate code with many error-prone details to consider.
 Therefore we make a wish to the coding fairy, cross two fingers that someone else already solved this and start googling... and here we are ;-)

-The remainder of this blog post walks you through the process of writing Pandas UDAFs with PySpark without boilerplate code.
-In fact we end up using a single Python decorator call to specify our PySpark Pandas function.
+The remainder of this blog post walks you through the process of writing efficient Pandas UDAFs in PySpark.
+In fact, we end up abstracting all the necessary boilerplate code into a single Python decorator, which allows us to conveniently specify our PySpark Pandas function.
-To give more insights into performance considerations, the post also contains a little journey into the internals of PySpark.
+To give more insights into performance considerations, this post also contains a little journey into the internals of PySpark.

 <!---
 The state of UDAFs in PySpark
 ===========================
 -->

-To start with a recap, an aggregation function is a function that operates on a set of rows producing a result, for example a ``sum()`` or ``count()`` function.
+To start with a recap, an aggregation function is a function that operates on a set of rows and produces a result, for example a ``sum()`` or ``count()`` function.
-A *User-Defined Aggregation Function* (UDAF) is typically used for more complex aggregations that are not natively contained within the analytic engine.
+A *User-Defined Aggregation Function* (UDAF) is typically used for more complex aggregations that are not natively shipped with your analysis tool in question.
-This means that we provide some Python code that takes a set of rows and produces an aggregate result.
+In our case, this means we provide some Python code that takes a set of rows and produces an aggregate result.
 At the time of writing - with PySpark 2.2 as latest version - there is no "official" way of defining an arbitrary UDAF function.
 Also, the tracking Jira issue [SPARK-10915][] does not indicate that this changes in near future.
 Depending on your use-case, this might even be a reason to completely discard PySpark as a viable solution.
-However, as you might have guessed from the title of this article, there are always workarounds.
+However, as you might have guessed from the title of this article, there are workarounds to the rescue.
 <!-- langsamer weg den wir probiert hatten: groupby() + collect_list() + udf die liste an events in pandas DF lädt ... -->
 This is where the [RDD][] api comes in.
 As a reminder, a *Resilient Distributed Dataset* (RDD) is the low-level data structure of Spark and a Spark [DataFrame][] is built on top of it.
 As we are mostly dealing with DataFrames in PySpark, we can get access to the underlying RDD with the help of the ``rdd`` attribute and convert it back with ``toDF()``.
 This RDD api allows us to specify arbitrary Python functions that get executed on the data.
-To give an example for the RDD api, let's say we have a data frame ``df`` of one billion rows with a boolean ``is_sold`` column and we want to filter for rows with sold products.
+To give an example, let's say we have a data frame ``df`` of one billion rows with a boolean ``is_sold`` column and we want to filter for rows with sold products.
 One could accomplish this with the code

 ```python
 df.rdd.filter(lambda x: x.is_sold == True).toDF()
 ```

-Although not explicitly declared as such, the lambda function is essentially a user-defined function (UDF).
+Although not explicitly declared as such, this lambda function is essentially a user-defined function (UDF).
-The RDD filter example produces the same result as its high-level dataframe counterpart:
+For this exact use case, we could also use the more high-level [DataFrame][] ``filter()`` method, producing the same result:

 ```python
 df.filter(df.is_sold == True)
 ```

-Before we now go into the details on how to implement UDAFs using the RDD api, there is something important to keep in mind which might sound counterintuitive to the title of this post: you should *avoid* all kind of Python UDFs like RDD functions or data frame UDFs in PySpark whenever possible!
+Before we now go into the details on how to implement UDAFs using the RDD api, there is something important to keep in mind which might sound counterintuitive to the title of this post: in PySpark you should *avoid* all kind of Python UDFs - like RDD functions or data frame UDFs - as much as possible!
 Whenever there is a built-in dataframe method available, this will be much faster than its RDD counterpart.
-To get a deeper understanding of why there is such a substanstial performance difference, we will now take a little detour and explain in more detail what actually happens behind the scenes in those two code snippets.
+To get a better understanding of the substanstial performance difference, we will now take a little detour and investigate what happens behind the scenes in those two filter examples.

 <!---
 PySpark Internals